tensorhydra/GPT-OSS-20B-NuminaMath-Finetune/README.md

-# LoRA Fine-Tuning for GPT-OSS-20B on Numinamath Dataset
+# LoRA Fine-Tuning for GPT-OSS-20B on NuminaMath Dataset

 > Memory-optimized LoRA fine-tuning for Mixture-of-Experts large language models — tested on a 20B MoE model (`gpt-oss-20b`) with the NuminaMath-TIR dataset on a single H100 GPU.